College Admission Testing

 Price: The SAT registration fee is $68.
 Students eligible for fee waivers will continue to receive their full set of benefits.

-The PSAT is the practice test for the SAT.
-There are three different versions of the PSAT:
+The PSAT is the official practice test for the SAT and helps students prepare for college admission testing.
+There are three versions of the PSAT, each designed for different grade levels:

-• PSAT 10 – designed and normed for students in grade 10 and is taken in the spring
+• PSAT 10: For students in grade 10, typically taken in the spring

-• PSAT/NMSQT – designed and normed for students in grade 11 (can be taken in grade 10) and is taken in the fall
+• PSAT/NMSQT: For students in grade 11 (or grade 10), typically taken in the fall

 Copyright © 2025 Jurupa Unified School District.
 All Rights Reserved.